 Machine learning and advanced lighting help speed up growth in a natural way

-London startup (IoT Stars) is using machine learning and smart LED lighting to help anyone produce high quality microgreens.
-Crop IQ is a kitchen countertop device that uses smart LED lighting to help people fine-tune flavours.
-It works with an app.
-Imagine you want hot basil.
-You select this from the app and it automatically sets the LED light sequence on the device, which affects the entire growth cycle of the plant.
+Spotted: London startup (IoT Stars) is using machine learning and smart LED lighting to produce high quality microgreens.
+Crop IQ is a kitchen countertop device that uses smart LED lighting to help people fine-tune flavours, through the help of an app.
+If you want hot basil, for example, you can select this from the app, which will automatically set the LED light sequence on the device, affecting the entire growth cycle of the plant.

 Plants react to light through a protein in their leaves called photoreceptors.
 The photoreceptors influence the production of amino acids and other chemical compounds in plants – affecting nutritional value and taste.
-For microgreens, it impacts not just how fast plants grow, but affects flavor, vitamins, minerals and antioxidant levels.
+For microgreens, it changes not only how fast plants grow, but affects flavor, vitamins, minerals and antioxidant levels.
 Lighting spectrum can produce hotter basil or more mild radishes.

 “The device helps people without any knowledge of agriculture or planting to be able to choose from an app on their smartphone a basil that gives them a fiery guacamole,” says Michael Setton, a French engineer.
 He originally made the device for himself, and then more for friends.